LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 13. Take a minute to review the entire output for the **Get-MessageTraceDetail** CMDLET.

-    Notice that using this CMDLET shows all of the message event details rather than just the the final message trace results.
+    Notice that using this CMDLET shows all of the message event details rather than just the final message trace results.

     Running both the **Get-MessageTrace** and **Get-MessageTraceDetails** together is good practice when initially reviewing mail flow issues in your environment.